Applications for lateral entry have closed. For more info on the Lateral Recruitment process, please email

-To apply for a position with ACTF&R go to Jobs ACT website.
+To apply for a position with ACTF&R refer to the Jobs ACT website.

-Further detail on leave entitlements and conditions of service for firefighters can be found in the current ACT Fire and Rescue Enterprise Agreement 2013-2017 located on the Jobs ACT website at the following link – http://www.jobs.act.gov.au/about-the-actps/agreements
+Further detail on leave entitlements and conditions of service for firefighters can be found in the current Enterprise Agreement located on the Jobs ACT website at the following link – http://www.jobs.act.gov.au/about-the-actps/agreements.